 Foreign Service families may decide to home school when a post offers limited educational facilities or because of personal or religious preferences.
 With a wealth of online learning options available, homeschool remains a popular choice for Foreign Service families.
-If they choose the home study option, families should be aware that they will have to abide by local education laws and will have limited outside support while instituting their education plans.
+If they choose the home study option, families should be aware that they will have to abide by local education laws (which may have specific curriculum requirements for that country) and they will have limited outside support while instituting their education plans.
 Explore FLO’s Homeschooling FAQs as a starting point for families considering homeschooling.

 The Department of State offers employees with children a Home Study/Private Instruction Allowance if they decide to educate them at home while posted overseas.
 This is a reimbursable allowance.
 (Employees from other agencies should check with their certifying official on whether a similar allowance is available.)
 Families are encouraged to work with their Financial Management Officer at post or their agency’s certifying officer to ensure their planned purchases and education programs meet the respective requirements before purchasing.

 - Department of State Standardize Regulations – 277.3 Home Study/Private Instruction Allowance

 - Frequently Asked Questions and Answers for Home Study/Private Instruction Allowance